 Pathology slide review and discussion of scholarly activity take place during plastics academic session (PAS) which includes journal club.
-This occurs on the first Friday afternoon of each month unless otherwise scheduled.

 Knowledge of pathology as it relates to ophthalmic plastic and reconstructive surgery is of paramount importance to understanding disease pathology and is a program requirement.
 There is time set aside in the schedule for pathology slide review (during the plastics academic sessions) journal club, and Grand Rounds.
 There will often be times where the faculty is out of the office and the Fellow will not have assigned activities.
 The Fellow is expected to utilize this time for scholarly activity including research and quality improvement projects.